Last Updated on November 10, 2023 by maximosecrets

 The final page on asset depreciation will focus on the two additional Asset application actions Swap Depreciation Schedules and Split Depreciation Schedules.
 But we’ll take a look first at what happens to the depreciation schedules when you move an asset.

-- When you issue a rotating asset from a storeroom to an operating location there is no change to the depreciation, GL transactions or depreciation history records.
+- When you issue a rotating asset from a storeroom to an operating A physical place where assets exist and where work can be performed.
+More there is no change to the depreciation, GL transactions or depreciation history records.

 - When you move an asset from one location to another within the same site there is no change to the depreciation or GL transactions, but you do get a depreciation history record of type MOVED with the Previous Asset field referencing the asset that was moved.